hschnegg/hschnegg.github.com/about.md

 Here I share insights on data science leadership, practical AI applications and lessons learned from building data driven products that matter.

-Connect with me on [LinkedIn profile](https://www.linkedin.com/in/herveschnegg/) for more about my background and experience.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/herveschnegg/) for more about my background and experience.